tejall24/AWS-Cloud-Database-Modernization-IaaS-to-PaaS-Migration/README.md

 It covers:
 - Creating a database (`fct`) and table (`studentInfo`) on EC2
 - Inserting sample data
-- Backing up the EC2 database
+- Backing up the EC2 database using `mysqldump`
 - Restoring the backup into an RDS database (`rdsdb`)
 - Verifying the data after migration
 - Presenting the AWS architecture and final output screenshots